erickpaulus/power-shell-tutorial/readme.md

 - **Explore cmdlets**: Use `Get-Command` and `Get-Help` to discover and learn new cmdlets.
 - **Microsoft PowerShell Documentation**: Microsoft offers comprehensive documentation, tutorials, and example scripts.

-With this knowledge, you can start using PowerShell effectively for everyday tasks and automation.